-There will be philosophers and politicians who will want a total transformation for a variety of reasons.
-They could be convinced that a better way of life was possible—or they could be alienated from their society.
+When “thesis” and “antithesis” collide, then there is either a “synthesis” or a “revolution”.
+The collision can happen in any area of activity.
+If it happens in the sphere of culture and politics, then the philosophers and politicians, who want the status quo to continue, have to work out a synthesis between the thesis and antithesis.
+They have to achieve a synthesis between the old holy cause and the new holy cause.
+There will always be philosophers and politicians who will want a total transformation.
+They might be convinced that a better life was possible—or they could be alienated from their society.
 Such philosophers and politicians will not be patient and tolerant.
-They will try to ignite a revolution which will grant them with the power to shape the future.
+They will try to ignite a revolution which will grant them the power to shape the future.